 The Group is required to comply with the liquidity requirements of the SSM/Central Bank and also with the requirements of local regulators in jurisdictions in which it operates.
 In addition, the Group is required to carry out liquidity stress testing capturing firm specific, systemic risk events and a combination of both.
-AIB Bank adheres to these requirements.
-The Group monitors and reports it's current and forecast position against CRD IV related (LCR, NSFR) and other related liquidity metrics.
+The Group adheres to these requirements.
+Additionally, the Group monitors and reports its current and forecast position against CRD related (LCR, NSFR) and other related liquidity metrics.